robertdavid1205/SssssneakySnake-ms2/README.md

 ### User Stories
 ---
 1. As an employer I can check for various coding skills in this project, from html and css, UX and UI, to javascript and API.
-2. As a person born in the 80's I have lots of fun playing this game and remembering the old days when technology  wasn't so developed.
+2. As a user born in the 80's I have lots of fun playing this game, easily on a website, and remembering the old days when technology wasn't so developed and you needed a gadget for each game.
 3. As a developer I can get ideas for my own project and I can send my feedback to the owner.

 ### Site Owner Goals